-- 1. To determine if the relief association took appropriate corrective action to address the findings contained in our prior audit report. - 2.
-To determine if the relief association complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds.

-Our audit was limited to the areas related to the objectives identified above and was not, nor was it required to be, conducted in accordance with Government Auditing Standards issued by the Comptroller General of the United States.
+The objective of the audit was to determine if the relief association complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds.
+Our audit was limited to the areas related to the objective identified above and was not, nor was it required to be, conducted in accordance with Government Auditing Standards issued by the Comptroller General of the United States.

 Relief association officers are responsible for establishing and maintaining effective internal controls to provide reasonable assurance that the relief association's administration of state aid and accumulated relief association funds complies with applicable state laws, contracts, bylaws, and administrative procedures, including the safeguarding of assets.
 Relief association officers are responsible for complying with applicable state laws, contracts, bylaws, and administrative procedures.
-It is our responsibility to perform procedures to obtain sufficient, appropriate evidence to the extent necessary to satisfy the audit objectives.
+It is our responsibility to perform procedures to obtain sufficient, appropriate evidence to the extent necessary to satisfy the audit objective.
 We believe that our audit provides a reasonable basis for our conclusions.

-Based on our audit procedures, we conclude that, for the period January 1, 2022, to December 31, 2023:

-- The relief association took appropriate corrective action to address one of the two findings contained in our prior audit report.
-However, the relief association failed to take appropriate corrective action to address the one remaining finding contained in our prior audit report, as listed below, and discussed in the Status of Prior Findings section of this report. - The relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, except as noted in the findings listed below and discussed later in this report. - Finding No. 1 Noncompliance With Prior Audit Recommendation Undocumented Expenditures - Finding No. 2 Failure To Maintain A Complete And Accurate Equipment Roster
+Based on our audit procedures, we conclude that, for the period January 1, 2020, to December 31, 2023, the relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, except as noted in the findings listed below and discussed later in this report.

+Finding No. 1 - Untimely Deposits Of State Aid

+Finding No. 2 - Undocumented Expenditures